softchris/golang-book/01-basics/03-if-and-else/README.md

 ## The `if` construct

-You've seen an example already about code that runs or don't run depending on a value.
+You've seen an example already about code that runs or doesn't run depending on a value.
 The `if` construct is what makes that possible.
-An `if` take a boolean expression like so:
+An `if` take a Boolean expression like so:

 ```go
 if true {